kuzmafloyd/EON/_posts/2017-12-02-bali-volcano-relief-efforts---how-to-help.md

 ---
 layout: post
 date: 2017-12-02 11:00:00
-title: >-
-  How to help the families fleeing their homes because of the Mount Agung eruption in Bali
+title: Bali Volcano Relief Efforts - How to help
 description: >-
   A how-to guide for helping the people displaced by Mount Agung, compiled through interviews with non-profits on the ground.